OpportunityProtocol/opportunity-website/README.md

-# GigEarth Website
+# LensTalent Website
-The website for the GigEarth permissionless platform.
+The website for the LensTalent permissionless platform.

 First, run the development server: